Toussaint Charbonneau: Early years

-Charbonneau was born in Boucherville, Québec (near Montréal) around 1759 or 1767.
+Charbonneau was born in Boucherville, located in what is now the province of Québec (near Montréal) around 1759 or 1767.
 Boucherville was a community with strong links to exploration and the fur trade.

-He was of French and Iroquois ancestry.
+It has been claimed that he was of French and Iroquois ancestry, though there is no evidence to support this.
+His genealogy compiled by the PRDH project at the Université de Montréal shows a strictly French ancestry.

-His paternal great grandmother Marguerite de Noyon was the sister of Jacques de Noyon, who had explored the region around Kaministiquia, present day Thunder Bay, Ontario, in 1688.
-In the late 1790s Charbonneau became a fur trader who lived among the Hidatsa and Mandan native tribes.
+His paternal great-grandmother Marguerite de Noyon was the sister of Jacques de Noyon, who had explored the region around Kaministiquia, present-day Thunder Bay, Ontario, in 1688.
+In the late 1790s, Charbonneau became a fur trader who lived among the Hidatsa and Mandan native tribes.

-Charbonneau worked, for a time, as a fur trapper with the North West Company (NWC), assigned to the Pine Fort on the Assiniboine River in what is now Manitoba.
-The North West Company was founded to compete with the dominant Hudson Bay Company, which was an English company that employed many Frenchmen.
+For a time, Charbonneau worked as a fur trapper with the North West Company (NWC), assigned to the Pine Fort on the Assiniboine River in what is now Manitoba.
+The North West Company was founded to compete with the dominant Hudson's Bay Company, which was an English company that employed many Frenchmen.
 This company pushed west, which allowed it to trade with the Mandan and Hidatsa native tribes.
-John MacDonell, recorder of one of their expeditions, first noted Charbonneau in their historical journal.
+John MacDonell, the recorder of one of their expeditions, first noted Charbonneau in their historical journal.
 After several routine mentions of Charbonneau, MacDonell wrote on May 30, 1795: "Toussaint.
 Charbonneau was stabbed at the Manitou-a-banc end of the Portage la Prairie, Manitoba in the act of committing a Rape upon her Daughter by an old Saultier woman with a Canoe Awl— a fate he highly deserved for his brutality— It was with difficulty he could walk back over the portage."

-While living among the Hidatsa people, Charbonneau purchased or won a Shoshone girl: Sacagawea (Bird Woman) from the Hidatsa.
+While living among the Hidatsa people, Charbonneau purchased or won a Shoshone girl: Sacagawea ('Bird Woman') from the Hidatsa.
 The Hidatsa had captured Sacagawea on one of their annual raiding and hunting parties to the west.
-It is possible that Sacagawea had little choice in the matter, or that she chose it because it was preferable to her previous position.
-When he married Sacagawea in 1804, he was already married to Otter Woman, another Shoshone woman.
-Charbonneau eventually considered these women to be his wives, though whether they were bound through Native American custom or simply through common-law marriage is undetermined.
+Sacagawea may have had little choice in the matter, or she may have chosen to go with Charbonneau because doing so was preferable to her previous position.
+When Charbonneau married Sacagawea in 1804, he was already married to Otter Woman, another Shoshone woman.
+Charbonneau eventually considered these women to be his wives, though whether they were bound through Native American custom or through common-law marriage is undetermined.
 By the summer of 1804, Sacagawea was pregnant with their first child.